 This Hamlet of 2009 is to tragedy what Shakespeare in Love of 1998 was to comedy (despite the latter, ironically, portraying a tragedy itself).
-A stage is but a stage, and for all the intricacies brought to the stage, theatrical productions can just be too alike.
-It has been time to bring the imagination alive again.
+A stage is but a stage, and for all the intricacies, theatrical productions can just be too alike.
+It was time to bring the imagination alive again.

 The greater the background world, the broader the context.
-The attempts in the 1990s to picture Shakespeare the wanton young writer struggling for ideas and inspiration, playing off patrons and theatre-owners, reinvigorated Shakespeare in popular culture.
-True, the exact factual details of Elizabethan theatre went astray.
-Women did not take to the stage until at least November 1660, when Thomas Jordan’s preface in Othello marked the occasion.
+The attempt in the late 1990s to picture Shakespeare the wanton young writer struggling for ideas and inspiration, acting the wheeler-dealer with patrons and theatre-owners, reinvigorated Shakespeare in popular culture.

-But facts were not important here.
-What was important was the idea of conjecture, beyond a play that has been performed to death, towards the processes of creation, scripting, performing and building that literary immortality.
-It is almost as though we could not before imagine the young and impervious Will Shakespeare unless shown to us convincingly before our eyes on screen.
+But facts weren’t so important.
+What was important was the idea of conjecture, creating the ‘behind the scenes’ for a play that has been performed to death.
+It is almost as though we could barely imagine the young and impervious Will Shakespeare unless it was shown to us convincingly on screen.
 (The very same as I would struggle to believe that the metaphysical Marvell would have sported a Hull accent).

 Of course, part of that background world, context, and all, is the casting.
 Shakespeare in Love was cast perfectly.
 Joseph Fiennes, who continues to be sorely underrated, carried a mischievous twinkle with a profound gaze; Gwyneth Paltrow looked in love with her part; and the BBC comedy crew (Day, Clunes, O’Donnell) with their deadpan sketch expertise brought superb support.
 Ironically, it is Joseph Fiennes’ brother Ralph who holds the Shakespeare credentials.
 The sole recipient of a Tony Award for starring as Hamlet on Broadway, he also joins Patrick Stewart in receiving the William Shakespeare Award from the Shakespeare Theatre in Washington DC.